updateaman/updateaman.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+I'm an experienced .net developer focused on serverless technologies

 ### More Information

-I'm an experienced .net developer focused on serverless technologies
+This is a place I will share my learning journey

 ### Contact me